How to Create a Rebate Landing Page

 In the Integrations section, you can integrate with your email marketing provider, Facebook Pixel and Google Analytics.

 There are also two new options for Rebate pages.
-You can integrate with Google Sheets, sending all your rebate info to a Google Sheet, making it easier to manage and pay out your rebates.
+You can integrate with Google Sheets (turn this feature on from the "Extras" page in your account settings), sending all your rebate info to a Google Sheet, making it easier to manage and pay out your rebates.

 You can also enable a Social Sharing call-to-action, asking your customers to share your deal after they make a claim.